This is a list of guiding principles for the use and development of the VLE.

 Principle 2: Pedagogic space for the learning experience

-Statement: The VLE is for the organisation and delivery of LJMU programmes of study, facilitating the access and connection between staff, students and their curriculum.
+As custodians the TLA determine the organisation and delivery of LJMU programmes of study within the VLE, facilitating the access and connection between staff and students, and their curriculum.

 - Ad hoc spaces may also be constructed in order to enhance or augment the delivery of the learning experience.
 Without this principle, exclusions, favouritism, and inconsistency would rapidly undermine the management of information.

 - The VLE does not extend beyond the point of teaching and learning and should not be used for non teaching related departmental or administrative purposes.
 This is to ensure that the core opertation of the VLE remains fully supported and resourced.

 LJMU staff and students will be able to access the VLE and be provided with appropriate permissions to either construct or facilitate the learning experience, or undertake programmes.

 To control the access of the VLE to outside parties who are not formally members of LJMU or designated partner colleges.

 - The VLE should allow designated LJMU staff to create online spaces to deliver learning to LJMU staff and/or students.